MASS TORTS [2026]

 Mass torts arise from varying factual background but cause by a single source causes that cause injury to many individuals.
 Frequent categories involve:

-• Dangerous Drugs: Usually arising in cases where a drug has sever side effects, which were know by the manufacturer, but not disclosed to healthcare providers or patients- a failure to warnOngoing dangerous drug cases include Zepbound, Wegovy, Trulicity, Ozempic, Saxenda, Victoza, Mounjaro, Depo-Prover and Dupixent.
+• Dangerous Drugs: Usually arising in cases where a drug has severe side effects, which were known by the manufacturer, but not disclosed to healthcare providers or patients- a failure to warnOngoing dangerous drug cases include Zepbound, Wegovy, Trulicity, Ozempic, Saxenda, Victoza, Mounjaro, Depo-Provera and Dupixent.

 • Natural Disasters: These mass torts claims involves natural disasters such as hurricanes, earthquakes, avalanches or tornadoes that cause substantial injury to individuals as well as property damages.
 While no corporate entity is directly responsible for the disaster, insurance companies who fail to pay out claims following natural disasters can be held accountable through a mass tort lawsuit.
 This is a frequent occurrence in the case of hurricanes.

-• Large-Scale Catastrophes: Unlike natural disasters, these disasters are man-made such as file or explosion at a work plant causing injuries to numerous individuals.
-While they may suffer varying injuries, the injuries are al cased by the same entity.
+• Large-Scale Catastrophes: Unlike natural disasters, these disasters are man-made such as fire or explosion at a work plant causing injuries to numerous individuals.
+While they may suffer varying injuries, the injuries are all caused by the same entity.
 In such cases, individuals can form a mass tort for compensation for their individual claim.

 What Is the Difference Between a Mass Tort and a Class Action?